Shimano Stradic FL vs Shimano Vanford for Ultralight Fishing

 Who should buy the Shimano Stradic FL?

-So if you are wanting a trout reel, but might occasionally hook a large Salmon or Steelhead then the Stradic has the rigidity and durability to survive such an encounter.
+So if you are wanting a trout reel, but might occasionally hook a large salmon or steelhead then the Stradic has the rigidity and durability to survive such an encounter.

-I also slightly prefer them in the salt, because when inshore fishing you never quite know when you are going to hook an underwater bulldozer.
+Maybe I am biased towards metal frames, but I also slightly prefer them in the salt, because when inshore fishing you never quite know when you are going to hook an underwater bulldozer.

 Who should buy a Shimano Vanford?